Heinrich von Frauendorfer: Family

 He was the son of the teacher Franz Xaver Fraundorfer and his wife Franziska, née Bauer.
-Fraundorfer married on October 14, 1893 Helene Fraundorfer-Mühlthaler.
+Fraundorfer married on 14 October 1893 Helene Fraundorfer-Mühlthaler.
 They had one son.

 Career

-After his abitur in 1874 Frauendorfer studied Jurisprudence at the Ludwig Maximilian University of Munich.
+After his Abitur in 1874, Frauendorfer studied Jurisprudence at the Ludwig-Maximilians-Universität München.
 After graduation, he joined the Royal Bavarian State Railways.
 Here he worked until 1 August 1899, most recently as General Council.
 Then Fraundorfer became an Oberregierungsrat in the Bavarian Ministry of Foreign Affairs in the Transport Department.
-On 1 August 1900 he was promoted to Ministerialrat.
+On 1 August 1900, he was promoted to Ministerialrat.
 Fraundorfer was awarded on 21 October 1901 the Knight's Cross of the Merit of the Bavarian Crown.
 This encumbered him in the German Aristocracy to personal nobility.
 After entry in the Matricula he therefore was allowed to be called Ritter (knight) von Frauendorfer.

 He officiated from 1 January 1904 until his retirement on 12 February 1912 as Minister of the newly established Ministry of Transport Affairs in Bavaria and was decisive involved in the electrification of the railways in Bavaria.
-For his merits Fraundorfer was meanwhile on 14 September 1908 raised by prince regent Luitpold to the hereditary peerage.
-Since 1905 he was also freeman of the town Landshut.
+For his merits, Fraundorfer was meanwhile on 14 September 1908 raised by prince regent Luitpold to the hereditary peerage.
+Since 1905, he was also freeman of the town Landshut.